davide-gurrieri/parallel-GCN/README.md

 ./exec/gcn-par dataset_name
 ```

-To obtain the average time of multiple executions for all datasets:
+To obtain the average time of multiple executions of all datasets:

 (200 runs for `citeseer`, `cora` and `pubmed`; 20 runs for `reddit`)